 Nutrients with staying power

-By Lisa McLean Farm & Food Care
+January 7, 2015 by Lisa McLean Farm & Food Care

 Dr. Steven Frey, senior scientist, Aquanty Inc.

 January 6, 2015, Guelph, Ont – The fields may be frozen at this time of year, but researchers remain hard at work studying how to minimize nutrient losses off fields in the non-growing season.

 They’re looking at how manure application methods and tile drainage management systems influence the likelihood of nutrient loss in different soil types and different weather conditions – all through the convenience of a new computer modeling system.